jhony-v/api-entity/README.md

 });
 ```

-2. Using an object configurable
+2. Using an object customizable

 ```ts
 const posts = createServiceEntity({